Chattanooga Walk for Epilepsy

 💜 Exciting Fundraising Challenge

 We’re thrilled to launch a peer-to-peer fundraising competition!
 Create your own fundraising page, share your journey, and rally your friends and family to join your team.
 Compete to see who can raise the most funds and gather the most donors.
 Winners will be announced at the event and receive a special prize!
-Start your team on our website!
+Start your team here!

 *All proceeds & donations go to Epilepsy Foundation Southeast Tennessee